 Use this item to select the type of device that the system is going to boot from.
-The options are LEGACY, UEFI, and DUAL.
+The options are Legacy, UEFI, and DUAL.
 The default setting is DUAL.

-Legacy to EFI Support
+LEGACY to EFI Support

-This option Enables or Disables the system to boot to an EFI OS after the boot failed from the legacy boot order.
+This option Disables or Enables the system to boot to an EFI OS after the boot failed from the legacy boot order.